PredixDev/px-headings-design/README.md

 ## Usage

-You can change style variables to customize the design of the headings module.
-To change styles, set any the variables below to a new value above the module's @import statement in your project's Sass file:
+You can change style variables to customize the design of the `px-headings-design` module.
+To change styles, set any the variables below to a new value above the module's `@import` statement in your project's Sass file:

     $inuit-headings-namespace
     $inuit-heading-size-1